damsheer/damsheer.GitHub.io/index.md

 * IAAT (Contributor)

 IAAT is an input-aware adaptive tuning framework for small GEMM.
-I'm not the main coder of IAAT, yet I participated in the brainstorm and meeting every week.
+I'm not the main coder of IAAT, yet I participated in the brainstorm and meetings every week.
 IAAT is being reviewed by IEEE ICPADS 2021.

 * **OpenVML (Co-author)**

 OpenVML is a vector math library.
 I'm responsible for optimizing the math functions on ARMv8 platform.
 The experimental results show that OpenVML achieve a performance improvement of 66% to 540% compared with C standard library function, and a performance improvement of 12% to 90% compared with Arm Performance Libraries(ARMPL).
-The paper ``Fast Computation of Elementary Functions on ARM Platform" was accepted by HPC China 2020.
+The paper "Fast Computation of Elementary Functions on ARM Platform" was accepted by HPC China 2020.

 * **AutoFFT (Contributor)**